wenckerm1lder/Rgstry-roof/README.md

 These can be used with the combination of `list` options `-l` and `-r` to produce varying outputs.
 Arguments `-t`, `-a` and `-s` are ineffective when used with `versions` subcommand.

+Tool is attempting to always find the latest available version among all tags.

 ## Upstream checker